This article originally appeared on VICE UK.

 It's inferred in the film that Lonnie thought he was cleaning the streets.
 Like some sort of uber Travis Bickle.
 What do you make of his son's assertion that there were cops in awe of what Lonnie was allegedly doing?
 Do you think that's true?

-And the other thing that's completely fucked is that most black politicians do not represent their neighbourhood.
+And the other thing that's completely fucked is that most black politicians do not represent their neighborhood.
 They're kind of bought by other groups who need them to support them.
 Bought by the white establishment.
-And because the black community is so badly organised and doesn't really have any money, most black politicians don't really cater for them.
+And because the black community is so badly organized and doesn't really have any money, most black politicians don't really cater for them.

 And a lot of the people can't vote anyway, if they're felons.

 A lot of them can't vote.
 It's hard to know where to start.
 It's a multi-layered problem.
 These people are very disenfranchised.

 You worked on the film for a year and a half.
 What was it like last year seeing the Michael Brown and Eric Garner situations flare up while you were making it?

 It was really exciting.
 Because I think it's all part of the same thing.
 What was encouraging about it was that there is a movement, and it's a movement attracting white people—when all those doctors lay down as well, protesting—that was a sign that it's not just the black community who are protesting.
 There's a bigger awareness that there's an endemic racism that's completely unacceptable.